Entanglement bounds on the performance of quantum computing architectures: Physical Model

-\textit{Physical setup.---} In this paper, we evaluate the performance of quantum architectures with a connectivity graph given by $G$.
-We assume every graph introduced is weighted, connected, and has at least two vertices.
+In this paper, we evaluate the performance of quantum architectures with a connectivity graph given by $G$.
 Each vertex in the graph represents a single data qubit, and an edge exists between two vertices if two-qubit operations can be performed between them.
 We interpret the edge weight $w_{ij}$ between vertices $i$ and $j$ as representing bandwidth, so that higher-weighted edges are capable of performing more two-qubit operations in a single unit of time.

-In the main text, we will interpret the graph model (\cref{fig:abstraction}) as representing the rate of distribution of entangled pairs as in Ref.~\cite{Chou2018}.
-Each graph vertex contains one data qubit, which sits within a small module that includes ancillas serving as auxiliary communication qubits.
-In each unit of time, Bell pairs are generated on the edges of the graph, which can then be used to perform two-qubit gates \cite{Gottesman1999,Jiang2007}.
+We consider an example physical model where the edge weights represent the rate of distribution of entangled pairs as in Ref.~\cite{Chou2018}.
+Each vertex is a small module that contains a data qubit and some ancilla qubits.
+In each unit of time, Bell pairs are generated between the ancilla qubits on the edges of the graph, which can then be used to perform two-qubit gates on the data qubits \cite{Gottesman1999,Jiang2007}.
 The process of moving from this model to an abstracted connectivity graph is illustrated in \cref{fig:abstraction}.
 We assume that measurements, classical communication, and intra-module unitaries are arbitrarily fast, such that the bottleneck is given by quantum operations between modules.
-For example, the qubits could be part of a trapped-ion system which uses photonic interconnects to generate entanglement between models, as described in Refs.~\cite{Brown2016,Nigmatullin2016}.
-In these systems gates between modules take much longer than operations that are limited to a single module.
+For example, this model can describe a trapped-ion system which uses photonic interconnects to generate entanglement between modules as in Refs.~\cite{Brown2016, Nigmatullin2016}.
 In this framework, vertex degrees and total graph edge weights represent required ancilla overheads, justifying their use as cost functions in Ref.~\cite{Bapat2018}.

-In the Supplemental Material \cite{SM}, we extend our results to cases in which edge weights represent the number of unitaries that can be executed in one time step, or the local coupling strengths of a Hamiltonian system.
+While, for simplicity, we will focus in the main text on the above model, our results also apply to other physical models, up to constant-factor overheads.
+For example, since any two-qubit operation between data qubits can be performed by consuming two Bell pairs\,\cite{Eisert2000}, the above model is equivalent to a model where edge weights are proportional to rates of two-qubit operations.
+In Appendix~\ref{appx:models}, we show in more detail how to extend our results to this model, as well as to a model where edge weights represent coupling strengths in a Hamiltonian.